Learn API Testing - Complete Tutorial with Video

 1. Time Efficiency

 First and foremost, API testing is a time-saver.
 Traditional testing methods often involve testing the entire application, which can be time-consuming, especially in complex systems.
 API testing, on the other hand, allows testers to focus on specific functionalities or endpoints.
-This targeted approach significantly reduces testing time, allowing for quicker development cycles and faster time-to-market.
+This targeted approach significantly reduces testing time, allowing quicker development cycles and faster time-to-market.

 2. Cost Reduction